(EECE) ELECTRICAL AND COMPUTER ENGINEERING

 Organization and structure of CPU, memory, operating system, I/O system organization and implementation issues; hardware and software integration and co-design.
-PREREQUISITE: EECE 2222, and either COMP 2150 or EECE 4272.
+PREREQUISITE: EECE 3270.

-Design, ethics, standards, participation in professional organizations; preparation for licensing; preparation for senior design project.
-PREREQUISITE: EECE 3201, 3211, 3213, ENGL 3603, and permission of instructor.
+Design, ethics, standards, participation in professional organizations; preparation for licensing; preparation for senior design project; contemporary issues and the impact of engineering solutions in a global, economic, environmental, and societal context.
+PREREQUISITE: EECE 3201, 3211, 3270 and permission of instructor.